-If a member dies with less than two years of service and has designated an Option D beneficiary, the nominated eligible beneficiary would receive the Option C allowance the member would have received if the member had retired on the date of his or her death.
-If the member is under the minimum age for retirement on the date he or she dies, the allowance would be calculated as if the member had attained the minimum age for retirement.
-If the member's death occurs after the member had attained the minimum age for retirement, the allowance would be calculated using the member's actual age on the date of death.
+If a member dies with less than two years of service and has designated an Option D beneficiary, the nominated eliqible beneficiary would receive the Option C allowance the member would have received if the member had retired on the date of his or her death.
+If the member is under age 55 on the date he or she dies, the allowance would be calculated as if the member had attained age 55.
+If the member's death occurs at age 55 or older, the allowance would be calculated using the member's actual age on the date of death.